-32 MAS Stewards will be on duty overseen by the named Safety Officers.
+32 x MAS Stewards will be on duty, overseen by the named Safety Officers.
 Rostering of Safety Officers by area will take place to ensure there is an adequate number of MAS Officers and Stewards in attendance to patrol the entire site at all times during the event.
 It is incumbent on these persons to be vigilant for emergency situations should they arise and to make senior MAS personnel on site aware of the situation as soon as possible.

-At least two ambulances, a golf buggy stretcher & medical personnel will be in attendance at all times during the event to ensure medical treatment and first aid is readily available in the event of an emergency situation.
+At least two ambulances, a golf buggy stretcher and medical personnel will be in attendance at all times during the event to ensure medical treatment and first aid is readily available in the event of an emergency situation.

-It is the responsibility of Medical Coordinator, MAS Officers and stewards to be aware of the emergency procedures and initiate same, including calling the ambulance to the area of the site (which will be the sole responsibility of the Medical Coordinator) and/or the evacuation of areas of the site as necessary.
+It is the responsibility of Medical Coordinator, MAS Officers and Stewards to be aware of the emergency procedures and initiate same, including calling the ambulance to the area of the site (which will be the sole responsibility of the Medical Coordinator) and/or the evacuation of areas of the site as necessary.

-The MAS Medical Coordinator on site is responsible for calling the Emergency Services to the Curraheen site and will ensure a MAS Officer meets the Emergency Services when they arrive on site to bring them to the Joint Control Centre to be briefed or to the appropriate area of the site as dictated by the situation.
+The MAS Medical Coordinator on site is responsible for calling the Emergency Services to the Curraheen site.
+A MAS Officer will meet the Emergency Services when they arrive to bring them to the Joint Control Centre to be briefed or to the appropriate area of the site as dictated by the situation.

-Appropriate signage will be erected on the public roads and pre-event meetings carried out with stakeholders to discuss same.
+Appropriate signage will be erected on the public roads and pre-event meetings will be carried out with stakeholders to discuss same.

 3.4.
-Arrangements for providing assistance with mitigatory action
+Arrangements for Providing Assistance with Mitigatory Action

-As informed by the Risk Assessment (included in Appendix B) the potential emergency situations and the control measure to be put in place to prevent such situations or mitigate the risks associated are identified in the table below.
+As informed by the Risk Assessment Statement (included in Appendix B), the potential emergency situations, and the control measures to be put in place to prevent such situations or mitigate the risks associated, are identified in the table below.
 The appropriate Emergency Response to be instigated in the event that an emergency does occur is detailed for each situation:

-POTENTIAL EMERGENCY CONTROL MEASURES EMERGENCY RESPONSE FIRE Fire extinguishers located in Admin & Cash Offices Both entrance & exit to each marquee to be used to facilitate escape in event of emergency Evacuate Area Call Emergency Services Injury to public Ambulance & medical personnel in attendance at all times.
+POTENTIAL EMERGENCY CONTROL MEASURES EMERGENCY RESPONSE Fire Fire extinguishers located in Admin & Cash offices.
+Both entrance and exit to each marquee to be used to facilitate escape in the event of an emergency.
+Evacuate area, call Emergency Services.
+Injury to public Ambulance & medical personnel in attendance at all times.
 Numbers to be controlled and a check of numbers at show maintained.
-32 MAS Stewards on duty & 4 Safety Officers on duty at a time to be divided up between areas Call Event Ambulance / Medical Personnel Injury to a competitor falling from mount Ambulance in attendance at all times - 2 ambulances in attendance an RRV and a golf buggy stretcher during Pony Club & equestrian events.
-Ambulance & medical personnel to be in attendance at equine events Call Event Ambulance / Medical Personnel
+32 x MAS Stewards on duty plus 4 x Safety Officers on duty at a time to be divided up between areas Medical Personnel.